racarla96/Modular_Lidar_ROS_Arduino/README.md

 For a test run, try the [HelloWorld example](http://wiki.ros.org/rosserial_arduino/Tutorials/Hello%20World), from the examples included with the rosserial library.
 Flash the Arduino with it, and connect to the Raspberry Pi.
 To run it:

 * On the Raspberry Pi `roscore`
-* In a second Raspberry Pi terminal, `rosrun rosserial_python serial_node.py /dev/ttyACM0`.
-Change `ttyACM0` with the port of your Arduino.
-You can check the port by navigating to `~/dev/`, and observing which files disappear and re-appear when the Arduino is disconnected and connected.
+* In a second Raspberry Pi terminal, `rosrun rosserial_python serial_node.py /dev/ttyS0`.
+Change `ttyS0` with the port of your Arduino.
+You can check the port by navigating to `~/dev/`, and observing which files disappear and re-appear when the Arduino is disconnected and connected. `rosrun rosserial_python serial_node.py _port:=/dev/ttyS0 _baud:=57600`
 * In a third terminal, `rostopic echo chatter` to see the messages being sent.

+### Serial problems with Raspberry Pi 3

+- remove `console=serial0,115200` from `/boot/firmware/cmdline.txt` on Ubuntu
+- disable the serial console: `sudo systemctl stop serial-getty@ttyS0.service && sudo systemctl disable serial-getty@ttyS0.service`

-## 7. Installing Hector-SLAM
+## 5. Installing Hector-SLAM
 This part is exciting!
 We will now add the mapping and localization functionality to our robot.
 We use the Hector-SLAM package, since it enables us to create maps and localize ourselves with a Lidar alone.
 I found [this video by Tiziano Fiorenzani](https://www.youtube.com/watch?v=Qrtz0a7HaQ4) and the [official resources on the ROS website](http://wiki.ros.org/hector_slam/Tutorials/SettingUpForYourRobot) helpful for setting Hector-SLAM up.
+* Previously, we need to install a library Eigen 3, Qt 5, OpenCV 4 and . `sudo apt install libeigen3-dev && sudo apt install qt5-default && sudo apt-get install ros-noetic-cv-bridge && sudo apt-get install ros-noetic-vision-opencv`
+* image transport, laser geometry, : `sudo apt-get install ros-noetic-theora-image-transport && sudo apt-get install  ros-noetic-laser-geometry`
 * Clone the GitHub repository to your catkin workspace.
 Navigate to the `src` folder and run `git clone https://github.com/tu-darmstadt-ros-pkg/hector_slam.git`.
 * [This may fail!, see sub-bullet for work-arounds] Build ROS by running `catkin_make` and then sourcing `setup.bash` with `source ~/catkin_ws/devel/setup.bash`.
 * * If your build gets stalled, or seems to be very slow.
 Do two things.